Man arrested last week in Vermont charged with murder of Concord couple

 Clegg's arraignment on the fugitive from justice charge in Vermont is expected to take place Thursday at the Franklin County Superior Court in St. Albans.

-After Clegg's arraignment, New Hampshire authorities will to have him extradited to New Hampshire.
+After Clegg's arraignment, New Hampshire authorities will seek to have him extradited to New Hampshire.

-Clegg's lawyers on Wednesday had filed appeals seeking a bail hearing in the Utah matter.

-Clegg's attorneys argued he could not be held without bail prior to trial because that charge doesn't carry a possible sentence of life in prison.

 The defense then made a separate appeal in civil court for a bail hearing, which was granted.
 But the New Hampshire murder charges appear to make that moot.